Deltares/hydromt_wflow/README.rst

 Installation
 ------------

-hydroMT is availble from pypi and conda-forge.
-We recommend installing a stable version with conda:
+hydroMT is availble from pypi and we are working on adding a release from conda-forge (ongoing).

-To install hydromt using conda do:
+To install hydromt using pip do:

 .. code-block:: console

-  conda install hydromt_wflow -c conda-forge
+  pip install hydromt_wflow

-To install the latest hydromt with some additional packages to run the examples, we recommend install a hydromt-wflow environment based on the environment.yml file.
+We recommend installing a hydromt-wflow environment including the hydromt_wflow package based on the environment.yml file.

 .. code-block:: console